 The first thing you’ll notice is that my recipe calls for radishes instead of daikon for the pickles.
 That’s because not everyone can find daikon at the grocery store, but radishes are pretty readily available and taste somewhat similar.
 If you have access to daikon, by all means, us it instead!
-Slice it into matchsticks, like the carrots.
+Slice it into thin rounds or into matchsticks, like the carrots.

 I’m also using one of my favorite prep cheats in this recipe.
 Instead of spending time cutting carrots into matchsticks, I’m using bagged shredded carrots.
 Most grocery stores stock this, but if yours doesn’t, just cut your carrots into a similar size and shape, and you are good to go.

 The last substitution is the tofu in place of meat.
 Since this is a salad, we are going to cube the tofu, instead of slicing it lunchmeat-style.
 I kept the marinade simple but flavorful.
 This is where you get that chili element that’s in a traditional banh mi.
 The marinade includes garlic, ginger, jalapeno, and lime juice for plenty of flavor!

 Before you marinate that tofu, though, you need to press it.
 You want your tofu nice and firm, so it holds up well in the salad.
 Getting that excess water out also leaves it thirsty, so it will drink in that tasty marinade.

 I like to press my tofu with the EZ Tofu Press.
 Not only does the EZ Tofu Press get about 1/2 cup of water out of your tofu in just 10-15 minutes, but it also maintains the shape of the block.
 That’s key for a recipe like this, where you will be cubing your tofu.

 After you press your tofu, just toss it with the marinade ingredients, and you are ready to make your banh mi salad!